 Stratification | Most references say 30-60 days.
 Seed must be stored in refrigerator, sealed |

-There will be a light green central stalk/stem that will be 1-2.5′ tall (30-75 cm).
+There will be single or multiple stalks that will be 1-2.5′ tall (30-75 cm).
 The stalk is smooth/hairless and will have occasional branching.

 Root